 In 2012, my father-in-law and my Dad died within three months of each other.
-I was close to both of them and I realised then – smacked in the face realised – how short life is.
+I was close to both of them and I realised then – smacked-in-the-face kind of realised – how short life is.
 I discovered the time I was giving to myself and to my family was non-existent.
 I decided it was time to get off the corporate ladder and take my life back.
 On MY terms.
 So, I ditched the desk and became a freelance travel writer and photographer.

 In 2017, when the nest became empty, my husband and I decided it was time to donate all of our worldly goods and fly the nest too.
 We packed up the car and began to travel full time.
 We liked to say we were ‘keyless’.

 After a 10-month road trip through Australia, I left Australia again in early 2018 to wander the world on my own.
 I needed space to work out what I needed moving forward.
-I spent the first three months road-tripping on my own through New Zealand and the U.S., before to I flew to Iceland for five incredible days.
-Then, I continued on to Europe.
+I spent the first three months road-tripping through New Zealand and the U.S., before to I flew to Iceland for five incredible days.
+From there, I continued on to Europe.

-At first, I reacquainted myself with England, then headed to France and walked my first of two Camino wanders on the Camino de Santiago.
+To begin, I reacquainted myself with England.
+Then I headed to France to walk the first of two Camino wanders.
 After that, I hid out in England to get used to the world again.
-(Seriously.
-I was was hard after living in a bubble on the Camino Frances for two months!).
+(Seriously, it was hard after living in a bubble on the Camino Frances for two months!).
 Eventually I flew to Japan to meet my daughter for her dream trip.

-I returned to Australia in late 2018 and by early 2019, my husband and I were back in the U.S. then Canada, housesitting again, but by then the fictional writing bug had infected me.
-Before it really took hold, I managed to get back to Spain and walk another Camino, this time with my husband.
+I returned to Australia in late 2018 and by early 2019, my husband and I were back in Northern America, housesitting.
+By then the fictional writing bug had infected me.
+Before it really took hold, I managed to get back to Spain and walk another Camino.
+This time with my husband.

 So, did I win the lottery or something to live this life?

 Ha!
 No. I wish!
-I managed to do this full time adventure by housesitting mostly.
+I managed to do the full-time travelling by housesitting mostly.
 I’ve housesat all over place – all over Australia, England, the U.S. and Canada.
 It’s an incredible way to meet new people, make new friends (both of the human and animal kind), and save a ton of money while travelling.
 It’s something I would recommend to anyone doing a long term travel experience.

 Finally, in July 2019, my husband and I found a place to live in Tasmania.
 Of all the places we’ve been in the world, Tasmania is the one place we both really love and feel most at home together.